Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 Use this plugin to: add eye-catching social share buttons, add OpenGraph tags, encourage social sharing, and more.

-Pricing: A limited free version is available.
-Full version starts at $39.
+Pricing: A limited free version is available at WordPress.org.
+Full version starts at $39/year.

 Social Snap Alternatives:

 Want more details?
-Check out my article on social sharing plugins for WordPress.
+Check out my article on the best WordPress social share plugins.

 7. Redirection (Redirection Management Plugin)